alikureishy/ROBO-followme-project/README.md

 #### Data Augmentation

-I augmented the data as follows:
+Through the data_iterator.BatchIterator() class, I augmented the data as follows:
 - Random (0.5) horizontal flipping of input images

 #### Data Filteration

 Filteration was also necessary for this data, in order to balance the training data across the 3 types of images (hero close by, hero far away, and no hero).
-The provided data
+The provided data had only 37% images with the hero in it, and 63% without.
+To balance this, I randomly filtered out 30% of all non-hero images, to bring down the count to ~44%.
+Note that this however is not optimal.
+A more optimal filtering approach is discussed under the Improvements section below.

 ### AWS